dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

 There is a protocol for using the Windows clipboard.
 In order to manipulate the Windows clipboard from within DUIM, the clipboard needs to be locked, so that its contents can be manipulated.
-DUIM uses the functions *open-clipboard* and *close-clipboard* to create and free clipboard locks.
-The *open-clipboard* function creates an instance of the class :class:`<clipboard>` which is used to hold the contents of the clipboard for the duration of the lock.
-For general use of the clipboard, use the macro *with-clipboard*, rather than calling *open-clipboard* and *close-clipboard* explicitly.
+DUIM uses the functions :gf:`open-clipboard` and :gf:`close-clipboard` to create and free clipboard locks.
+The :gf:`open-clipboard` function creates an instance of the class :class:`<clipboard>` which is used to hold the contents of the clipboard for the duration of the lock.
+For general use of the clipboard, use the macro :macro:`with-clipboard`, rather than calling :gf:`open-clipboard` and :gf:`close-clipboard` explicitly.
 This lets you manipulate the clipboard easily, sending the results of any code evaluated to the clipboard.

-Once a clipboard lock has been created, you can use *add-clipboard-data* and *add-clipboard-data-as* to add data to the clipboard.
-Use *get-clipboard-data-as* to query the contents of the clipboard, and use *clear-clipboard* to empty the locked clipboard.
-Finally, use *clipboard-data-available?* to see if the clipboard contains data of a particular type.
+Once a clipboard lock has been created, you can use :gf:`add-clipboard-data` and :gf:`add-clipboard-data-as` to add data to the clipboard.
+Use :gf:`get-clipboard-data-as` to query the contents of the clipboard, and use :gf:`clear-clipboard` to empty the locked clipboard.
+Finally, use :gf:`clipboard-data-available?` to see if the clipboard contains data of a particular type.

 You can put arbitrary Dylan objects onto the clipboard, and retrieve